Skip to content

 Created models/staging/stripe/_stg_stripe__orders__models.yml

-Other failing checks are not auto-fixed and require manual intervention.
+Other failing checks include specific remediation hints but require manual intervention.

 Non-interactive mode for CI pipelines.
 Exits with code 1 if any check fails, code 0 if all checks pass.